Federated Learning in the Presence of Adversarial Client Unavailability: Experiments

-Additionally, we list some key elements in Table \ref{table:setup} to avoid confusion, where $\eta_0$ denotes a constant learning rate but may not refer to the same value for different algorithms.
-For the numerical calculation of GM, we adopt the smoothed Weiszfeld algorithm from \cite{9721118}.
-Note that the iterative centered clipping rule is modified as~\prettyref{eq: imbalanced cclip} to adapt to imbalanced training data:
+\paragraph*{\bf Implementation details:} For the numerical calculation of GM, we adopt the smoothed Weiszfeld algorithm from \cite{9721118}.
+To adapt to clients with quantify skewness, the iterative centered clipping rule is modified to